AramZS/aramzs.xyz/src/content/noteworthy/2024-12-06-stop-using-generative-ai-as-a-search-engine.md

 title: Stop using generative AI as a search engine
 tags:
   - list/in-the-news
+  - tech
+  - ai
+  - "series:Generative AI is Bad For Us"
+series: Generative AI is Bad For Us
+group: Generative AI is Bad For Us
 cite:
   name: Stop using generative AI as a search engine
   author: Elizabeth Lopatto